 I know — in #3, I encouraged you to get to your point quickly.

-However, when you get there, take your time and talk at an average, relaxed pace so that viewers can easily comprehend and understand your content.
-Remember – they are watching your video because they need explanations and instructions.
-Your content is news to them, and they will become irritated if they need to keep reversing the video to relisten to or re-see what you are doing and showing.
+However, when you do get to your point, take your time and talk at an average, relaxed pace so that viewers can easily comprehend and understand your message.
+Remember — they may be watching your video because they need explanations and instructions.
+Your content is news to them, and they will become irritated if they need to keep reversing the video to re-listen to or re-watch what you are doing and showing.